Protecting coastal and ocean resources, reducing potential user conflicts, and facilitating compatible uses.

 Gulf of Maine Offshore Renewable Energy Task Force

 In January 2019, Governor Sununu requested that the Department of Interior’s Bureau of Ocean Energy Management (BOEM) establish an intergovernmental offshore renewable energy Task Force to facilitate coordination and consultation among federal, state and local governments on renewable energy commercial leasing proposals in federal waters offshore of New Hampshire.
 Given the regional nature of offshore wind energy development, BOEM established a Gulf of Maine Renewable Energy Task Force that includes representation from New Hampshire, Maine, Massachusetts and federally recognized tribes in the region.
-The New Hampshire Office of Strategic Initiatives (OSI) serves as the federal liaison to BOEM for this effort.
+The New Hampshire Department of Energy’s Office of Offshore Wind Industry Development serves as the federal liaison to BOEM for this effort.